fephil/tali/README.md

 Lesnar is an easy to use LEMP development server, using the latest stable versions of the best open source technologies available.
 Lesnar contains the following key features:

-* Built using Vagrant & Ansible to quickly spin up a Virtual Machine, without affecting the host computer,
+* Built using Vagrant & Ansible to automatically build a Virtual Machine, without affecting the host computer,
 * Fully supports VirtualBox 5 and Parallels 11 (Pro/Business),
 * Easy to configure by using the 'lesnar.yml' file,
 * Built on the latest Ubuntu LTS version (14.04),